updawg/Alpaca/INSTALL.md

 ## Installation

-Copy the following files and folders to the root of your Diablo II directory:
+1. Copy all the files in the "1.
+Files" folder to the root of your Diablo II directory.

-- Alpaca/
-- Alpaca.exe
-- Alpaca.dll
-- Alpaca.ini

-Double click `Alpaca.exe` and Enjoy!
+2. Double click `Alpaca.exe` and Enjoy!

 NOTE: If your Diablo II is installed in a protected directory (C:\Program Files (x86)\), you might need to run it in Admin Mode.